-The most important characteristic for nuclear particle classification is the minimum number of down quarks in their core.
-The list below shows in descending order as particles become less baryonic and more leptonic, finally arriving at the Higgs boson.
-Click on any icon in the following list for a more detailed look at the quark models for each family.
+The most important characteristic for nuclear particle classification is the minimum number of down quarks in a particle’s core.
+But this compound symbol is unwieldy, so we also use a simpler ‘hard-core’ glyph written as 🅓 The list below shows 🅓 in descending order as particles become less baryonic and more leptonic, finally arriving at the Higgs boson.
+Click on any icon for a more detailed look at the quark models for each family.

 🅓 = 16